Share Northern Water on FacebookShare Northern Water on TwitterShare Northern Water on LinkedinEmail Northern Water link

 Snapper and King George Whiting findings are in!

-A study commissioned by Northern Water to investigate the potential impact of the project on Snapper and King George Whiting life cycles is now complete.
+A study commissioned by Northern Water to investigate the potential impact of the Project on Snapper and King George Whiting life cycles is now complete.

-A report detailing the results of the study was presented last week and concluded that there is a low to very low likelihood of impact to either species from the planned desalination plant at Cape Hardy.
+A report detailing the results of the study was presented last week and concluded that there is a low to very low likelihood of impact to either species from the proposed desalination plant at Cape Hardy.

 This is good news for the fish and good news for Northern Water.